 Fifth Stop - Cafe Fantasia, Disneyland Hotel

-Cafe Fantasia was a great experience, but not quite what we expected.
-The good—the decor inside the bar is a step above the other bars, with music from Fantasia on the walls, vintage imagery, and a beautiful, illuminated roman-numeral clock in the ceiling, we felt surrounded by Disney magic.
+The good—the decor inside the bar is easily a step above the other bars, with music from Fantasia on the walls, vintage imagery, and a beautiful, gigantic roman-numeral clock in the ceiling, we felt surrounded by Disney magic.

-Anyone with only two days at the park should spend them at the parks, but if you've got a third day, consider a trip to the following bars, in order of preference: Redwood Bar and Lounge, Cafe Fantasia, Red Garter Saloon, New York City Bar, and Captain's Quarters.
+Anyone with only two days at the park should spend them at the parks, but if you've got a third day, consider a trip to the following bars, in order of preference: Cafe Fantasia, Redwood Bar and Lounge Red Garter Saloon, New York City Bar, and Captain's Quarters.